friflo/Friflo.Json.Fliox/Engine/README.md

 `Signal`s are similar to events.
 They are used to send and receive custom events on entity level in an application.
 They have the same characteristics as events described in the section above.
+The use of `Signal`'s is intended for scenarios when something happens occasionally.
+This avoids the need to check a state every frame.

 ```csharp
 public readonly struct MySignal { }